isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * *address*: a value that allows us to find an object in a computer's memory.
 * *algorithm*: a procedure or formula for solving a problem; a finite series of computational steps to produce a result.
 * *alias*: an alternative way of referring to an object; often a name, pointer, or reference.
-* *API*: Application Programming Interface, a set of methods that form the communication between various software components.
+* *API*: Application Programming Interface, a set of functions that form the communication between various software components.
 Contrast with ABI.
 * *application*: a program or a collection of programs that is considered an entity by its users.
 * *approximation*: something (e.g., a value or a design) that is close to the perfect or ideal (value or design).
   Often an approximation is a result of trade-offs among ideals.